Vehicle Transmission Stuck in Gear Limp Mode

 Symptoms

 When the On-Board Diagnostic (OBD) system detects a critical problem, cars go into limp mode.
-The main function of limp mode is to prevent further damage to the engine or transmission.
+The primary function of limp mode is to prevent further damage to the engine or transmission.
 Limp mode reduces engine output, limits the RPMs and speed, and prevents the transmission from shifting gears.
 Limp mode allows you to reach up to 40 mph speeds.
 Take a few minutes to read this article as you wait for a tow truck.

 Common symptoms of limp mode include: